mitre/GrowthViz/README.md

     - Confirm the installation dialog.
 Installation may again take several minutes.
     - Once installation is successful, click on the 'Home' in the upper left navigation panel and proceed to Step 6.
 6. Click ‘Launch’ under the ‘Jupyter Notebook’ icon.
 This will open the Jupyter Notebook interface in your default browser.
-7. Within the browser, navigate to the `bmi-demo-master` folder you downloaded and unzipped in Step 2 (likely found in your Downloads/ folder).
+7. Within the browser, navigate to the `GrowthViz-master` folder you downloaded and unzipped in Step 2 (likely found in your Downloads/ folder).
 Click on `GrowthViz.ipynb` to run the Python notebook.
 8. **[Optional step for testing the notebook]** Once the notebook is open, click the 'Run' button to step through the various blocks (cells) of the document, OR click the 'Cell' dropdown in the menu bar and select 'Run all' to test the entire notebook all at once.

 ## Sample data and first run testing

-By default when you reach Step 6 of the [Simple Install](#simple-install) instructions above the notebook will use sample data loaded from the `.csv` files located in the bmi-demo-master project.
+By default when you reach Step 6 of the [Simple Install](#simple-install) instructions above the notebook will use sample data loaded from the `.csv` files located in the GrowthViz-master project.

 To ensure that all of the necessary example files are present, run the `check_setup.py` script.